 TEAS science digestion is considered a challenging part of the TEAS exam.
 In this article, we will provide you with an overall view of the TEAS digestive system, as well as 4 facts about this test segment to successfully ace this.
+Visit our TEAS Practice Test Free and start your studying right now!

-What to Know About the Digestive System for the TEAS?
+What To Know About The Digestive System For The TEAS?

 When the other digestive organs are absent, the TEAS digestive system is little more than a long, hollow tube leading from the tongue to the abdomen.
 Each segment of the vertical and horizontal gastrointestinal tract performs a specific function and job in the body, much as the upper and lower respiratory tracts in the respiratory system.
-Following these processes, food and liquids are processed by the gastrointestinal system:
+Following these processes, food, and liquids are processed by the gastrointestinal system:

 The mouth, throat, esophagus, stomach, small intestine, large intestine, and rectum make up the human digestive system in order of importance.